|

 on the drive is vulnerable to electrostatic discharge.
 This is

-why you will find that hard disks are shipped in
+will find that hard disks are shipped in

-an anti-static bag or shell.
-The user should always ground
+an anti-static bagl.
+The user should always

 themselves before handling a hard drive in order to prevent